 Rotational Correction Double Balance

 A classic trick invented by Enrico Rastelli is triple ball stack balance.
 Click here to read an entire article about this trick.
-To maintain such a balance, a rare type of correction is necessary, rotating bottom ball, which rotated the top ball.
+To maintain such a balance, a rare type of correction is necessary, rotating the bottom ball, which rotated the middle ball, which rotated the top ball.
 You can watch Peter Bone’s mastery of this trick in the following video.

 Double Inverted Pendulum Balance